noman-land/dance/README.md

 ## Development

-Keep the project folder where you keep all your coding projects, then symlink it to the pico-8 carts folder.
+Keep this project folder where you keep all your coding projects, then symlink it to the pico-8 carts folder.
 On a Mac this would be something similar to:

 ```bash
 ln -s $HOME/dev/dance $HOME/Library/Application\ Support/pico-8/carts
 ```

-In the pico8 terminal you can load the game by running:
+In the pico-8 terminal you can load the game by running:

 ```bash
 load dance/dance.p8